Raspberry Cinnamon Rolls

 Instructions

-• Preheat the oven to 180C/350F.
+• Preheat the oven to 350°F (180°C).
 Line a large baking dish with parchment paper or tin foil and set aside.

-• In a large mixing bowl, add your flour with yogurt and mix well, until fully incorporated.
-Using your hands, form into a ball of dough.
+• In a large mixing bowl, combine the flour and yogurt, then mix until fully incorporated.
+If the dough is too thick, add more yogurt to thin it out.
+If the dough is too thin, add a little extra flour.
+Using your hands, form a ball of dough.

 • Lightly flour a kitchen surface.
-Sprinkle a tablespoon of extra flour on top of the ball of dough, and transfer to the floured surface.
+Sprinkle a tablespoon of extra flour on top of the ball of dough, and transfer it to the floured surface.
 Form the dough into a rectangular shape.
-Using a rolling pin, roll out the dough to around 12 inches by 6 inches (30 cms by 15 cms).
+Using a rolling pin, roll out the dough to around 12 inches by 6 inches.

-• In a mixing bowl, combine your frozen raspberries with granulated sweetener and mix well.
+• In a mixing bowl, combine the frozen raspberries with sugar and cinnamon and mix well.
 Spray the dough with cooking spray.
 Cover with the raspberry and sugar mixture.
-From one end of the dough, slowly roll until completely rolled up.
-Slice into 12-16 pieces.
+From one end of the dough, roll it slowly until it is completely rolled up.
+Slice into 6-8 pieces.

 • Remove from the oven and let cool in the dish.
 While it is cooling, prepare the glaze by mixing the powdered sugar with 1-2 tablespoons of water, milk, or yogurt.
 For a thicker glaze, add more powdered sugar.
 For a thinner glaze, add more liquid.
 Drizzle over the tops of the rolls.